 The trust signals on /engineering-principles and /.well-known/sources.json are self-declared.
-This page is the receipts: copy-paste curl commands you can run against the live API to verify the determinism, provenance, and edge-case claims independently.
+This page is the receipts: copy-paste curl commands you can run against the live API to verify the determinism, provenance, edge-case, and citation-fabrication detection claims independently - including replaying the sealed 1,395-entry validation set (section 7).
 No signup required.

 Examples below use 10.1038/nphys1170 as a canonical DOI.
 Substitute any DOI you control.
 All commands hit the public anonymous tier.